Sid Harris: Playing career

 Harris made his first grade debut for South Sydney in Round 1 1926 against St George at the Sydney Cricket Ground.
 Harris made 8 appearances in the 1926 season but missed out on playing in the club's premiership victory over University in the grand final.

 In 1927, Harris played 16 games for Souths and scored 13 tries.
 Harris played in the 1927 NSWRL grand final victory over St George which was the club's third straight premiership.

-In 1928, Harris left Australia for England to play with Huddersfield but departed the club after only one season.
+Harris and Souths' teammate Alby Carr moved to England in 1927 and signed with Huddersfield.
+They returned to Australia two years later.

 Harris then returned to Australia and played in the country rugby league competitions with Cootamundra and Burrawa.

 In 1931, Harris rejoined South Sydney but did not play in the club's premiership victories of 1931 or 1932.
 In 1933, Harris captained the side at times as Souths finished short of another grand final appearance.
 In 1934, Harris played 13 games as Souths reached the preliminary final against arch rivals Eastern Suburbs.
 Souths lost the match 19–6.
 The game was also the players last in first grade.
 In total, Harris played 78 games for Souths across all grades.

 At representative level, Harris played for New South Wales and Metropolis.